officialrajdeepsingh/awesome-nextjs/README.md

 - [Kometa](https://kitwind.io/products/kometa/) : Kometa is UI kit based on tailwind CSS.
 Kometa provides 130 inbuilt tailwinds CSS-based components, and Kometa is free.
 - [Headless UI](https://headlessui.com/): Headless UI is a slight tailwind CSS-based component library only for react developers.
 - [Daisy UI](https://daisyui.com/): Daisy UI is an open-source UI based on tailwind CSS.
 The Big motivation is to use daisy UI in our project.
 - [Hyper UI](https://www.hyperui.dev/): Hyper UI is a free open-source tailwind CSS-based component for modern design.
-Hyper UI is a complete bundle of CSS and javascript.
+Hyper UI is a complete bundle of CSS and JavaScript.
 - [Flowrift](https://flowrift.com/c/banner): Flowrift is a free open-source tailwind CSS-based component library.
 It provides different category components for the website.
 - [Tailwind UI kit](https://tailwinduikit.com/): The tailwind UI kit offers an extensive list of inbuilt components.
 In the free plan tailwind, the UI kit provides only 250 components; in the paid plan, you access all components and templates for a lifetime.
 - [Tailwind-kit](https://www.tailwind-kit.com/): The tailwind kit provides access to over 250 free tailwinds CSS-based components.